EmmaHHellman/languages/readme.md

 ## Description

 _The website allows users to select answers from a variety of survey questions.
-Depending on their responses, a programming language suited for them will be generated._
+Depending on their responses, a programming language suited for them will be generated.
+You can check out the programming language suggester here https://emmahhellman.github.io/languages/_

 ## Setup/Installation Requirements